Century (cricket)

 The current holder of the record for most centuries in Test cricket is Sachin Tendulkar of India, who has scored 51 centuries.[10]

-The first One Day International (ODI) century was scored by Denis Amiss, who amassed 103 runs against Australia at Old Trafford in 1972[11] (the second official ODI on record).
-Currently, Virat Kohli hold the record by scoring 50 ODI centuries, followed by Sachin Tendulkar with 49 centuries, followed by Rohit Sharma of India with 31 centuries and Ricky Ponting of Australia with 30 centuries.
+The first One Day International (ODI) century was scored by Dennis Amiss, who made 103 for England against Australia at Old Trafford on 24 August 1972.[11]
+It was nearly 25 years before the first ODI double century was scored by Australian Belinda Clark, who reached 229* against Denmark at the Middle Income Group Club Ground, Mumbai during the 1997 Women's Cricket World Cup.[12]
+Currently, Virat Kohli holds the record by scoring 50 ODI centuries, followed by Sachin Tendulkar with 49 centuries, Rohit Sharma with 31 centuries and Ricky Ponting with 30 centuries.

-In One day International cricket (ODI), the fastest century is held by South African batsman AB De Villiers.
-De Villiers' century came up in just 31 balls against the West Indies in the 2nd ODI at Johannesburg on 18 January 2015.
-De Villiers' hundred included 8 fours and 16 sixes.
+In One day International cricket (ODI), the fastest century is held by South African batsman AB de Villiers, whose century came up in just 31 balls against the West Indies in the 2nd ODI at Johannesburg on 18 January 2015, and included 8 fours and 16 sixes.
 Corey Anderson (New Zealand) is second, scoring a 36-ball century against West Indies in Queenstown on 1 January 2014.
-Shahid Afridi (Pakistan) is third. with his 37-ball century against Sri Lanka being scored in Nairobi on 4 October 1996.
+Shahid Afridi (Pakistan) is third, scoring a 37-ball century against Sri Lanka in Nairobi on 4 October 1996.

 On 22 April 2019, Scottish cricketer George Munsey scored 100 in 25 balls playing for Gloucestershire 2nd XI; his 39-ball total of 147 included 20 sixes.[15][16]